GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
 >
 > ~ *L. Peter Deutsch*